Jonny Wilkinson: International records

 England won 67 of the 91 games Wilkinson played in.
 Wilkinson scored a record 29th Test drop goal against France in the 2008 Six Nations Championship.
 His first converted penalty against Scotland on 8 March 2008, took him 3 points past Wales's Neil Jenkins tally of 1090 Test rugby points.
 This achievement came due to the IRB (now known as World Rugby) retroactively granting full Test status to the 2005 British & Irish Lions warm-up test against Argentina, in which he scored 20 points, without which he would have remained behind Jenkins on that day.
 Two more penalties in the second half took his tally to 1099 points.

 On 26 February 2011, Wilkinson regained the record for the highest tally of International points, overtaking Dan Carter of New Zealand by scoring a penalty against France in a Six Nations match at Twickenham.
 Carter then reclaimed the record on 30 July 2011 in the second 2011 Tri Nations Series match against South Africa.
 Wilkinson passed Ronan O'Gara (522) to regain the overall points record total of 526 in the 2010 Six Nations Championship, on 13 March 2010.
-Wilkinson holds the Rugby World Cup points record with 277 and is the only player to score points in two Rugby World Cup Finals.
+Wilkinson holds the Rugby World Cup points record with 277.

 As of 2015, Wilkinson had made more tackles in world cups than any other back.